AlexFullmoon/aenocyon/README.md

 Crossover _really_ doesn't like being installed on readonly filesystem, any operation with existing bottles results in hang up.
 Importing archived bottles work, though.
 For working with bottles install a copy into distrobox.

 Chezmoi gets some variables (un)defined if applied during build.
 Currently disabled in recipe, apply manually.

+SublimeText currently has issues with their RPM packaging unsupported in F43.
+Install manually into distrobox via `sudo rpm -ivh --nodigest --nofiledigest sublime-text-4200-1.x86_64.rpm`

 ## Making your own image